JoshuaSenouf/tracer/README.md

 Screenshots
 ------

-* USD Kitchen, using the Debug integrator, showing equivalent of Pixar USD's primID on the geometry:
+* USD Kitchen, using the Debug integrator, displaying the equivalent of Pixar USD's primID on the geometry:

 ![](https://i.ibb.co/XsHRpqn/primId1.png)